 Dwarf basil boasts all the same benefits as regular fresh basil, but is more compact and darn good looking.
-This herb’s peppery flavor makes it amazing for savory dishes, and it’s a rich source of vitamin C and antioxidants.
+This herb’s peppery flavour makes it amazing for savoury dishes, and it’s a rich source of vitamin C and antioxidants.

 Sprouts in: 1 - 2 weeks

 - Dwarf Basil is not heat sensitive and grows best at 18 - 30 °C / 64 - 86 °F.

 You may start picking leaves in 3 weeks after planting.

 Basil likes to be cut!
 You can also use basil one leaf at the time, but from the plant’s point of view, pinching off the whole tip is better - it will grow two new sprouts in a week!
 Cutting and pruning your plant will also delay its flowering.
 Guide to pruning can be found here.